Modes and their precise meaning

 are

 Once defined, such modes can be applied to predicate arguments in comments, declarations, assertions, etc. The meaning of this application is that the call and success properties defined by the mode hold for the argument to which the mode is applied at predicate call or success time.
-Thus, a mode is conceptually a “property macro.”
+Thus, a mode is conceptually a “macro of properties.”

 As properties that can be used in modedef